NICOTROL- nicotine spray, metered

 Because nicotine is addictive, it is possible to become dependent on the Nasal Spray.
 It is important to use the Nasal Spray only for as long as needed to overcome your smoking habit (as directed by your doctor).
 Your chance of becoming dependent on the Nasal Spray increases if you use it longer than 6 months.

-WARNINGS—Read before using NICOTROL®NS
+WARNINGS—Read before using NICOTROL® NS

-Figure
+Figure step 1

 1.